ShafayetSadi/digital-electronics/binary-codes.md

 | ASCII is limited to English characters. | Unicode supports multiple languages and symbols. |
 | Used in old legacy systems. | Used in modern systems and applications. |
 | ASCII is not backward compatible with Unicode. | Unicode is backward compatible with ASCII. |

+## Bytes and Nibbles

+* **Byte:** A group of 8 bits is called a byte.
+It is the basic unit of storage in a computer.
+* **Nibble:** A group of 4 bits is called a nibble.
+It is half of a byte.

+## Why Binary Codes are Used?

+Binary is transistor based, which is the fundamental building block of digital systems.
+It is easier to maintain saturation and cutoff regions in transistors, enabling devices to be in either ON or OFF state.